The judges for Kakalak 2022 will soon be posted.

-Special thank you to Kimberlyn Blum-Hyclak, David E. Poston, and special guest Richard Allen Taylor
+Meanwhile, special thanks to Kimberlyn Blum-Hyclak, David E. Poston, and special guest Richard Allen Taylor

-for their time and commitment as judges for the KAKALAK 2021 poetry and art contests.
+for their time and commitment as judges for the Kakalak 2021 poetry and art contests.

 David E. Poston